pepkit/pipestat/docs/autodoc_build/pipestat.md

 # Package `pipestat` Documentation

 ## <a name="PipestatManager"></a> Class `PipestatManager`
-Pipestat standardizes reporting of pipeline results.
+Pipestat standardizes reporting of pipeline results and pipeline status management.
 It formalizes a way for pipeline developers and downstream tools developers to communicate -- results produced by a pipeline can easily and reliably become an input for downstream analyses.
-The object exposes API for interacting with the results can be backed by either a YAML-formatted file or a PostgreSQL database.
+The object exposes API for interacting with the results and pipeline status and can be backed by either a YAML-formatted file or a PostgreSQL database.

 ```python